Codes Dictionary

 4.2.1.
 Pretax Income

 Pretax income is our benchmark distributional income concept.
-It includes social insurance benefits (and remove corresponding contributions), but exclude other forms of redistribution (income tax, social assistance benefits, etc.)
+It includes social insurance benefits (and removes corresponding contributions) but excludes other forms of redistribution (income tax, social assistance benefits, etc.)

 WID code description ranking variable